jdoleary/Spellmasons/TasksBackburner.md

   - For example: This occurs when a unit dies while it's attacking
 - Rachel request: Support click and drag for queued cards
 - Brad request: Allow keybind customization
-- why does swap use Unit.setLocation but charge uses Unit.moveTo?
-Is there a bug here?
 - What about a prisoner AI that you can unleash, or traps that you can unlease in a line
 - keybinding common spells
-- Holding down "z" should show safe squares to move to
 - What's to stop player from just bumming around to get extra cards via turnsPerCard?
   - Maybe only as long as there are enemies alive?
 Or set a hand max?
   - Or just make sure the enemies are hard enough that killing time is dangerous, also since cards now reset between levels this may not be a problem